Chalarangelo/30-seconds-of-code/blog_posts/javascript-array-comparison.md

 equals([null], [undefined]); // false
 ```

-This approach safeguards against the serialization issue described above, however it does not take into account nested arrays or objects, which need to be checked recursively.
+This approach safeguards against the serialization issue described above.
+However it does not take into account nested arrays or objects, which need to be checked recursively.
 For a robust solution that handles this and other issues, you should use the [equals snippet](/js/s/equals).

 ### Comparing out of order